-When a party has discovery rights, or when due process requires an opportunity to investigate the adversary's case, the arbitrator has broad discretion to determine what discovery mechanisms should be allowed.
+When a party has discovery rights, or when due process requires an opportunity to investigate the adversary's case, the hearing officer has broad discretion to determine what discovery mechanisms should be allowed.

 The discovery mechanisms set out in the Georgia Code and APA (such as depositions, requests for production or inspection, and requests for admission) may be considered, but will not always be appropriate.
-When considering requests for discovery, an arbitrator should remember the basic policy that administrative hearings should be decidedly less complicated than judicial proceedings.
+When considering requests for discovery, a hearing officer should remember the basic policy that administrative hearings should be decidedly less complicated than judicial proceedings.